Our Online Orders has

 Super early bloom time and rock-solid reliability just like the original Quick Fire, but big, showy mophead blooms are added to the mix.
 Unique x-shaped flowers go from white to blush pink, then bright pink and then red from the bottom up.

 Fast-growing and reliable reblooming hydrangea with large mophead flowers that range from pink in alkaline soils to rich violet-purple in acidic soils and age to mauve.
-A cross between H. macrophylla and H. serrata
+A cross between H. macrophylla and H. serrata.

 More compact and rounded than the species, 'Sem' features coppery pink new foliage that changes to chartreuse.
 White flower plumes bloom in summer.
 Attractive fall color.